 A wandering cattle-hand, he’s good with a horse and quick with a shooting iron.
 He can often be found in the saloon and at the card table, with his back to the wall watching out for the local lawmen.
 Known to associate with Texas cattle rustlers.

 Known for his taciturn personality, Dave was a sailor who ventured west to Dodge City and the Santa Fe country.
 Dave was a saloon keeper, ranchman, and ruthless gunslinger, working both sides of the law with Wyatt Earp and Bat Masterson.
-Some say he was killed robbing a train in Dallas, others say he rode northwest to join the NWMP.
-You decide.
+Some say he was killed robbing a train in Dallas, others say he rode north to join the North West Mounted Police.